Pitching for business funding

 If the funds are for buying a business, then you should also provide:

-two years of the business’s income statements
+two years of the business’s profit and loss statements

 sale and purchase agreement